 Update the load balancer's certificate

 Usually, your browser should warn you with a certificate validation error whenever you try to connect to a server with a self-signed certificate.
 This is because with any self-signed certificate, the browser cannot automatically validate the certificate's signature with a trusted third party certificate authority (CA), and therefore the browser doesn't know if the certificate was sent by an attacker or not.
 When installed, Deep Security Manager is initially configured to use a self-signed certificate for HTTPS connections (SSL or TLS), so you must manually verify that the server certificate fingerprint used to secure the connection belongs to your Deep Security server.
 This is normal until you replace the self-signed certificate with a CA-signed certificate.

-The same error will occur if your elastic load balancing (ELB) load balancer presents a self-signed certificate to the browser.
+The same error will occur if you have an AWS Elastic Load Balancer (ELB) or other load balancer, and it presents a self-signed certificate to the browser.

 You can still access Deep Security Manager if you ignore the warning and proceed (method varies by browser).
 However, this error will occur again each time you connect, unless you either: